 The History of the Brand

-Today, Katharine Watson sells original art, goods, and prints through retail, wholesale, licensing, and custom design.
-Katharine's work has been featured in Vogue and Martha Stewart Living, and she has worked with companies such as the Metropolitan Museum and Chronicle Books, among many others.
-Katharine prides herself on running a small-batch, one-of-a-kind operation at every turn.
+She continues to sell original art, prints, and other everyday and decorative goods.
+Her work has been featured in Vogue and Martha Stewart Living, and she has worked with companies such as the Metropolitan Museum and Chronicle Books, among many others.
+Katharine prides herself on running a small-batch, one-of-a-kind operation at every step of the journey.